fresheneesz/bitcoinThroughputAnalysis/README.md

 # Overview

-In order to analyze Bitcoin's maximum throughput, its necessary to choose some support-goals: basically what minimum system requirements do we want Bitcoin to support for various aspects of running the network.
-Once we choose goals, we can calculate the transaction throughput at which those goals are barely met for each major process necessary for users on the Bitcoin network to do.
-Here are some considerations:

-1. We want as many people as practical to mine bitcoin.
-2. We want many people to support the network by passing around transactions and blocks.
-3. We want most people to be able to be able to fully verify their transactions so they have full self-sovereignty of their money.
-4. We want to be resilient in the face of chain splits.
-For example, if a majority wants to change bitcoin in a way that a minority thinks is dangerous or compromises the system, its important that minority can maintain the operation of their chain in the face of a majority split.
-5. We want to be resilient in the face of attempted eclipse attacks.
-6. We want mining to be as fair as possible - ie we want mining reward to scale as close to linearly with hashpower as possible.

-We don't need the people with the worst equipment to mine (#1), and we might not even need them to support the network (#2) very much, but we do want them to be able to be able to fully verify their own transactions (#3), and we want them to be able to know what chain they're on (#4).

-These considerations are all affected by transaction throughput and blocksize.

-\#1 is important to bitcoin, but may be the least affected by increased block size, since miners are generally either large powerful server farms or large mining pools.
-Miners are unlikely to drop out of bitcoin even if there were many orders of magnitude more transactions (as long as fees held up).
-However, there is the issue of block propagation time, which has only been partially mitigated with advancements like [compact blocks](https://bitcoincore.org/en/2016/06/07/compact-blocks-faq/).

-\#2 is important, but we don't need everyone to do it - just a critical mass.
-As long as even a small percentage of the network is honest and passes around data, the network can be supported during normal operation.
-The smaller this percentage, however, the more load nodes that do pass around this data must take on.

-\#3 This one is most affected by blocksize changes.
-SPV nodes are very tempting as they come up almost instantly, don't require any major harddrive space or processor usage, and also give security guarantees somewhat close to full nodes.
-So the more painful it is to be a full node, the more people are going to use an SPV node instead.

-\#4 In the case of a hard fork, SPV nodes won't know what's going on.
-They'll blindly follow whatever chain their SPV server is following.
-If enough SPV nodes take payments in the new currency rather than the old currency, they're more likely to acquiesce to the new chain even if they'd rather keep the old rules.

-\#5 is relevant because the primary tradeoff for this is that increasing the number of outgoing connections each node makes reduces their suceptibility, but this also increases network load for each node, especially if many nodes are leeching data but not seeding.

-\#6 is important because if significantly higher ROI can be gained by joining a large pool or investing in a larger miner, then mining operations will inevitably merge and centralize over time, giving enormous power to the controllers of large mining operations.

-Some of the effects of a larger blocksize:
+Making the block size larger has a number of effects:

-A. Users would need to store more data on their harddrive.
-This includes both nodes that store the historical blockchain as well as pruning nodes that need to store the UTXO set, since a larger blocksize is likely to mean more growth of the UTXO set (since at the moment, the average transaction creates more outputs than it consumes).
+A. Users would need to store more data on their hard drive.
+This includes both nodes that store the historical blockchain as well as pruning nodes that need to store the UTXO set, since a larger blocksize is likely to mean more growth of the UTXO set (because at the moment, the average transaction creates more outputs than it consumes).

 B. Users would need to use more bandwidth to download and upload more data from and to their peers.